qiboteam/qibo/doc/source/api-reference/qibo.rst

 Qibo provides backends for quantum simulation on classical hardware, as well as quantum hardware management and control.
 For a complete list of available backends, refer to the :ref:`Packages <packages>` section.
-To create new backends, inherit from :class:`qibo.backends.abstract.Backend` and implement its abstract methods.
+To create new backends, inherit from :class:`qibo.backends.abstract.Backend` and implement its new methods.
 This abstract class defines the required methods for circuit execution.